dakoo/java_lambda/README.md

 Give me the full implementation

-I already have a lot of model classes and hope to reuse them.
+- I already have a lot of model classes and hope to reuse them.
+- If an attribute name is a Dynamodb's reserved keyword (defined at https://docs.aws.amazon.com/qldb/latest/developerguide/ql-reference.reserved.html), escape it when it's written to the dynamodb.
+- create a parser from the name of the class directly
+-

 # Build